ezsystems/ezplatform/doc/nginx/Readme.md

 Prerequisites
 -------------
 - Some general knowledge of how to install and configure NGINX
-- A working PHP FPM setup which NGINX can be configured to use as fastcgi server *(either using tcp or unix socket)*.
+- A working [PHP FPM](https://wiki.apache.org/httpd/PHP-FPM) setup which NGINX can be configured to use as fastcgi server *(either using tcp or unix socket)*.
 - nginx must be installed.

 Configure
 ---------
-This example is simplified to get you up and running, see "Virtual host template" for more options and details on best practice.
+This example is simplified to get you up and running, see [Virtual host template](#virtual-host-template) for more options and details on best practice.

 #### Virtual Host